DarienLibrary/website_content/content/_finished/reopening/reopening.md

 * Gloves will be provided and must be worn when using a public computer.
 * Social distancing of 6 feet is in effect.
 * Entry to the building will be through the courtyard door on the parking lot side.
-* Patrons will exit through the Post Road door.
 * One-way routes through the building will be indicated.
 * Food and drinks must be taken to the courtyard to be enjoyed.